 The coastline differs on the south and the north of the island.
-As Bali has active volcanoes, the north beaches are covered with dark grey sand.
-This side is still not well adopted for tourists.
-Bali still does not have train service, but roads are highly efficient and they will quickly take you form one place to another.
-Moving from north to south will lead you to Denpasar, the capital of Bali, and to the beautiful sand beaches by the tempting blue waters of the South Pacific.
-Kuta is the best known resort on the island.
+As Bali has active volcanoes, the northern beaches are covered with dark grey sand.
+This site is still not well adapted for tourists.
+Bali still does not have a train service, but roads are highly efficient and they will quickly take you to form one place to another.
+Moving from north to south will lead you to Denpasar, the capital of Bali, and the beautiful sand beaches by the tempting blue waters of the South Pacific.
+Kuta is the best-known resort on the island.
 Until recently it was only popular among surfers and backpackers.

 From backpackers to high-budget travelers, everyone finds Bali attractive and more or less affordable.
-T he peak of the tourist seasons are the months of July and August as expected, but Christmas and New Year’s Eve bring another big wave of visitors.
+The peak of the tourist seasons are the months of July and August as expected, but Christmas and New Year’s Eve bring another big wave of visitors.
 Bali is mostly visited by Australians, as the not-so-long distance enables visits during all the holidays and other occasions.
-Except for tourists coming from the AESEAN countries, visa is usually issued upon arrival and after paying a certain fee.
+Except for tourists coming from the ASEAN countries, a visa is usually issued upon arrival and after paying a certain fee.

-Balideals.com is an online service that could help you plan your trip.
-Here, you can get information on flights, lodging , car rentals and everything else that will make your stay more enjoyable.
 Millions of tourists have already been convinced that Bali is infinitely exotic.
-If you decide to forget about the skyscrapers, the asphalt and your everyday problems, book your trip to Bali now!
+If you decide to forget about the skyscrapers, the asphalt, and your everyday problems, You should visit the amazing Bali!
 And when you land in paradise, be ready to spoil yourselves to the maximum.